All Episodes

 And thanks for the Hezbollah view.

-Now let's talk about this ceasefire business because you heard Helen Thomas talking about it, and you hear Bolton saying, how do you have ceasefire with terrorists?
+Now let's talk about this ceasefire business because you heard Helen Thomas talking about it and you hear Bolton saying, how do you have ceasefire with terrorists?

-Uh you know, little kids need primers.
+You know, little kids need primers.

 Crumb crunchers need primers.

-Now, crumb crunchers, little kids, learn from C spot run.
+Now, crumb crunchers, little kids, learn from C-Spot Run.

 I don't know if they still use that, but that's what I learned to read with.